 In 2014 Bladex was the first Latin American bank to sign a risk-sharing facility with the International Financial Corporation (IFC) of up to US$350 million to enable enhanced access to trade finance for key commodities businesses in Latin America, thus contributing to regional food security.

 In July BLX Soluciones starts operations in Mexico for the purpose of offering leasing plans tailored to the needs of private companies and corporations, as well as of the Mexican federal public sector, with Bladex as the company’s controlling shareholder.

 Bladex's "Fundación Crece Latinoamérica" began operations in support of the communities where we work.

-In September Bladex announced the issuance of a US$350 million bond due in 2020, the Bank's second 144A/Reg S transaction.
+In September 2015, Bladex announced the issuance of a US$350 million bond, which matures in 2020, the Bank’s second Rule 144A/Regulation S transaction.
 The issue was substantially oversubscribed and placed with global institutional and retail investors.

 Since 2015, Bladex adopted International Financial Reporting Standards (IFRS).
 It is one of the first banks in Panama to apply these standards, as well as the early adopted IFRS 9 Financial Instruments.
 With this major move, Bladex follows the global trend of adopting IFRSs, which provide greater consistency in financial reporting.
 It also follows the steps taken by the Superintendency of Banks of Panama, adopting these standards in the local market.
 IFRSs are a unique set of globally accepted accounting standards designed to reduce the differences between accounting standards and enhance comparability between data produced by companies.